-Unfortunately, Brookley was not the best location for an archive.
-The archives’ building was hard to cool and threatened by storms.
-Disaster struck in May 1989 when a waterspout hit the Brookley campus.
-The storm ripped the roof off the archives' building, putting the collection in danger.
-Arrangements were made to quickly move the archives to its present location, the Springhill Avenue satellite campus.
-The feat was accomplished in less than seventy-two hours.
-The archives re-opened on June 7, 1989.
+The photographic archive soon came to hold more than negatives, slides, and prints, however, and the name was changed to the University Archives.
+Unfortunately, Brookely was not the best location for an archives but it was all that was available in May 1978.
+The building in which it was located was hard to cool and threatened continually by storms.
+It survived Hurricane Frederic in 1979 without damage but disaster finally struck in May 1989 when a waterspout hit the Brookley campus.
+The storm ripped the roof off the archives' building, putting the collections in danger.
+Thomason, with the help of many volunteers and friends, quickly moved the archives to its present location.
+The feat was accomplished in less than seventy-two hours!

+Carol Ellis replaced Elisa Baldwin as archivist on September 1, 2005.
+She was named director in 2010.
 On May 6, 2011, the archives’ name officially changed to The Doy Leale McCall Rare Book and Manuscript Library after Doy Leale McCall Sr.'s grandchildren donated a valuable and historically significant collection of eighteenth, nineteenth, and twentieth century documents amassed by McCall and valued at $3.1 million.
 You can read more about that collection here.

 The Library has provided numerous university history grad students with practical work experience.
 On May 31, 2013, The Library celebrated its thirty-fifth year.